 On the 50th Anniversary of Earth Day, we still believe every day should be a celebration while taking particular note of the tradition that began in 1970.
 Eco-friendly printing has been a staple of SixB Labels operations since our early days.
 2019's originally posted blog "Why Print Your Labels With FSC-Certified Paper and Water-Based Inks?" explained the reasoning behind our company's use of FSC (Forest Stewardship Certified) paper products and water-soluble inks.
 It has been a way of providing a cleaner and greener approach to label printing with cost accessibilities.

-As technology and capabilities increase so are our eco-friendly label printing techniques.
+As technology and capabilities increase so do our eco-friendly label printing techniques.
 In this post, we will explore more and some newer aspects of this greener approach to printing: the use of biodegradable materials.
 We look at biodegradable label parts in the form of:

 - A newer and more sustainable choice: repulpable adhesive